0xBull24/bootstrap-demo/readme.md

 Just a small demo of bootstrap.

-*Hint* Some of the homwork will use components that are used on this page.
+*Hint* Some of the homework will use components that are used on this page.